MICA: Multi-Agent Industrial Coordination Assistant: Methodology

 \section{Methodology}

 Our intelligent industrial assistance system, \textbf{MICA} (\underline{M}ulti-Agent \underline{I}ndustrial \underline{C}oordination \underline{A}ssistant), addresses the core challenge of providing accurate, real-time assembly guidance in dynamic factory environments, where visual occlusion, step ambiguity, and safety constraints make robust recognition essential.
 As illustrated in Fig.~\ref{fig:main_pipeline}, the system integrates three tightly coupled modules: (1) \emph{Depth-guided Object Context Extraction}, which focuses on the most relevant components from the worker’s viewpoint; (2) \emph{Adaptive Assembly Step Recognition}, which resolves step ambiguities and adapts online with user feedback; and (3) \emph{Multi-Agent Collaborative Reasoning via MICA-core}, which delivers task-specific guidance under safety auditing.
-These modules form a coherent pipeline in which perception refines context for step recognition, step recognition constrains reasoning, and reasoning provides interpretable, adaptive feedback to the worker.
+Together, these modules form a pipeline in which perception refines context, step recognition constrains reasoning, and reasoning returns adaptive feedback to the worker.